MesutBE/duck-duck-clone/README.md

 * Media queries for responsive layout.
 * ARIA landmark roles for accessibility features
 * :hover styles to make hidden objects visible.

-## Contact
-This is my Github Page.
-You can contact me

 ## Setup
 Clone this repository and start using it with your editor.